-If you currently own or plan to purchase/rent a storage container, you will want to take measures to keep your stored belongings secure and protected.
+If you currently own or plan to rent or buy a storage container, you will want to take measures to keep your stored belongings secure and protected.
 Although steel shipping containers are designed to be extremely secure, weather-resistant and durable, unfortunately there is always the risk of break-ins, vandalism, and theft.
 You’re better off safe than sorry!
 Rest assured that there are reliable ways to secure your storage container and prevent these issues.
 We highly recommend considering these 5 security tips for your storage container to ensure the protection of your stored items.

 1. Choose Heavy Duty Locks

 Using heavy duty locks to secure your container is so important.
 Without a good lock, unfortunately there are ways in which criminals can break into your container when not monitored.
 When choosing a lock, you will want to make sure it is heavy-duty, steel, and difficult to breach.
 Also make sure the lock is weather-resistant, since you don’t want the lock to erode with harsh weather conditions.
 We also recommend using 2 or more locks for your container for back-up protection, in case one of the locks is broken or breached.
 Here are some options for storage container locks:

 Padlocks are one of the most common and simple locks for storage containers.
 There are lots of different padlocks to choose from on the market today.
 It’s best to choose a “shutter” or “smart” padlock, as they are the most difficult to breach.
 However, when using a padlock keep in mind that they are one of the easiest locks to “cut” with bolt cutters or other tools.
 So it’s smart to use an additional lock in conjunction with a padlock.